openpermissions/support-docs/documents/markdown/guides/getting-started.md

 + Licensor &mdash;
 + Open Licensing &mdash;

-Because both OPP and the Open Licensing extension are open source, you can customise the OPP data model to extend the base concepts.
-In fact, you can plug in a completely different model if you want to specialise OPP for some other knowledge domain for which it serves as a mapping engine.
+Because both OPP and the Open Permision ODRL extension are open source, you can customise the OPP data model to extend the base concepts.
+Essentially, you can plug in a different profile if you want to specialise OPP for some other knowledge domain.

 ### Hands on with the APIs